 Chile Electoral Reform

 - Malapportionment and ideological bias in Chilean electoral districts.
-May 2015 working paper.
+Latin American Politics and Society, forthcoming 2016.

 Arab Spring – Electoral System Design

-- The Political Consequences of Election Design in Afghanistan.
+- Fixing Afghanistan’s Electoral System.
 Co-authored with Andrew Reynolds.
 Afghan Research and Evaluation Unit.
 Kabul, Afghanistan.
 May 2012.